jerrydon/meteorsample/README.md

 #[Simple Meteor App for Document Sharing]
 ## Implemetation Steps

-1.First, let’s install Meteor.
-If you’re on Mac or Linux, simply open a Terminal window and type:
+First, let’s install Meteor.

+1. If you’re on Mac or Linux, simply open a Terminal window and type:
 	-curl https://install.meteor.com | /bin/sh

 2. Creating a Meteor app is pretty easy.
-Once you’ve installed Meteor, all you need to do is go back to the Terminal and type this: meteor create docshare-tutorial
+Once you’ve installed Meteor, all you need to do is go back to the Terminal and type this:
+	- meteor create docshare-tutorial

 3. You’ll then be able to run your brand new app locally with this:
 	- cd docshare-tutorial